GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 8. [Contact](#contact)

 # UX
-The target audience is internet users who might be considering taking piano lessons for themselves or someone they know, and also current students.
+The target audience is internet users who might be considering taking piano lessons for themselves or someone they know, and also current students.\
+The enquiries form is not yet functional.
+All other parts of the website are working as intended.

 ## Visitor Goals
 - Find a piano teacher.